I know exactly how it feels as an author – you hate getting them with a passion.

 One of my favourite bad book reviews was from a reviewer who complained that my novella was not a full novel, so it was too short.

 My second favourite was one, who simply asked why other reviewers liked my book, as this particular reviewer hated it.

 If I had to name my third, it would be the one, who was so totally annoyed that my main character kept changing his name during the book.

-However, leaving aside these totally negative fruit loop reviewers, who for some reason only known to them, take great pleasure in simply being disagreeable to perhaps grab attention, there is a second layer of very rational and reasonable negative reviewers, whose opinions I not only read very carefully, but also very often act upon.
+However, I’ll leave aside these totally negative fruit loop reviewers, who for some reason only known to them, take great pleasure in simply being disagreeable to perhaps grab attention.

 Another great negative review I received some years ago, was to the effect that my long prologue was unnecessary, as it could all have all been told slowly, threaded into the story.

 This particular book now starts at the action.

 The pity, in this case, is that it is just not possible to personally thank this wonderful negative reviewer.

 Sometimes, though, valid criticism is not easily accommodated or remedied.